Gjerdrum

-Gjerdrum ([ˈjæ̀rdrʉm]) is a municipality in Akershus in Viken county, Norway.
+Gjerdrum ([ˈjæ̀rdrʉm]) is a municipality in Akershus county, Norway.
 It is part of the traditional region of Romerike.

 Gjerdrum borders the municipalities of Nannestad, Nittedal, and Ullensaker, and Lillestrøm.
 The administrative centre of the municipality is the village of Ask.

 Name and coat of arms

 The municipality (originally the parish) is named after the old Gjerdrum farm (Norse Gerðarvin).
 The first element is the genitive of a river name Gerð and the last element is vin 'meadow, pasture'.
-The river name is derived from the Norse word garðr meaning 'fence' and so the meaning is 'the river whose function is a fence (and/or as a border)'.
+The river name is derived from the Norse word garðr meaning 'fence' and so the meaning is 'the river whose function is a fence (or as a border)'.

 The coat of arms is from modern times.
 They were granted in 1993.
 The arms show a traditional Norwegian form of roundpole fence.
 The arms are also canting because the name of the municipality refers to a fence.

 History

 Gjerdrum was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

 Store norske leksikon says that artefacts indicate that humans have lived in Gjerdrum since ancient times; furthermore the names of places also indicate the same.